lihaoyi/scala.rx/Basic Usage.md

 ![Dataflow Graph](https://github.com/lihaoyi/scala.rx/blob/master/media/Observer2.png?raw=true)

-The body of `Rx`s should be side effect free, as they may be run more than once per propagation wave.
-You should use `Obs`s to perform your side effects, as they are guaranteed to run only once per propagation wave after the values for all `Rx`s have stabilized.
+The body of `Rx`s should be side effect free, as they may be run more than once per propagation.
+You should use `Obs`s to perform your side effects, as they are guaranteed to run only once per propagation after the values for all `Rx`s have stabilized.

 Scala.Rx provides a convenient `.foreach()` combinator, which provides an alternate way of creating an `Obs` from an `Rx`: